OlivierDevMaster/prokid-preview/docs/missions-availability-system.md

 ## Overview

-The mission system allows structures to create recurring missions for professionals by selecting from their available time slots.
-Each mission can reference multiple availability patterns, and the system automatically generates RRULE schedules constrained by the mission's date range.
+The mission system allows structures to create recurring missions for professionals by providing RRULE patterns directly.
+The frontend suggests professional availabilities, but structures can create custom RRULEs for any time slot.
+The backend constrains all RRULEs by the mission's date range.

 ## Architecture

 ### Key Concepts

-1. **Availabilities**: Professional-defined recurring time slots (e.g., "Every Monday 9am-12pm")
+1. **Availabilities**: Professional-defined recurring time slots (e.g., "Every Monday 9am-12pm") - used as frontend suggestions only
-2. **Missions**: Structure-created assignments that reference one or more availabilities
+2. **Missions**: Structure-created assignments with one or more RRULE schedules
-3. **Mission Schedules**: Generated RRULE patterns based on availabilities, constrained by mission dates
+3. **Mission Schedules**: RRULE patterns provided by frontend, constrained by mission dates

 ### Data Flow

 ```
-Structure selects availabilities
+Frontend suggests professional availabilities
     ↓
-Structure provides mission dates (start/end)
+Structure selects availabilities OR creates custom RRULEs
     ↓
-System generates RRULEs for each availability
+Frontend sends RRULEs + mission dates to backend
     ↓
-RRULEs are constrained by mission dates
+Backend constrains RRULEs by mission dates
     ↓
 Mission and schedules are created
 ```